 To be more specific, it means on-the-record experience, working for a legitimate company.
 Not the web app that you built for grandma.

-But in order to get experience, you’ve got to land your first developer job, right?
+The problem is that, in order to get experience, you’ve got to land your first developer job, right?

 So in order to get the first developer job, you actually do need to build the web app for grandma.
 Sounds like we’re going in circles, huh?

 At some point, a company will see your resume and think “hey, this developer might not have professional experience, but they seem highly motivated and willing to learn new things– let’s give them a shot.”